pawel200020/PC-Service-.Net-Core-App--TP/README.md

     Here are all Types Parts which are in database.

 ## Repair overview
-The most important thing in this application are repairs.
+Repairs are The most important thing in this application.
 Here you can see (from Manager or Admin point of view) Edit form of a repair.
 ![alt text](/md_pics/Capture9.PNG)